fingerprintjs/fingerprintjs-pro-server-api-node-sdk/readme.md

 }
 ```

+---

-### `client.getEvent(requestId: string): Promise<EventResponse>`
+### `getEvent(requestId: string): Promise<EventResponse>`

-Get events with all the information from each activated product - Bot Detection and Identification.
+Retrieves a specific identification event with the information from each activated product - identification and all active [Smart signals](https://dev.fingerprint.com/docs/smart-signals-overview).

 #### Usage